-The Ca abot School District (District) a nd (Teacher) enter into the following contract addeno 1) Teacher has agreed to teach a clathrough; ss on instead of a preparatory period from 2) 2) District agrees to pay Teacher for the loss of Teacher's preparatory period in the amount of : 3) those students who enroll and attend Teacher's class that are in m daily number of students at the per student per day amount of 4) District agrees to pay teacher as a lump sum to be paid as part of the Teacher's final check of the semester.
-5) 5) This addendum between District and Teacher is in addition to and separate from any other contract between District and Teacher; and 6) Teach er's Signature: Date: Superi intendent's Signature: Date: Board President's Signature: Date: Legal 1 References: A.C.A. § 6-17- A.C.A. § 6-17- DESE Rules G Adopted: June 20, 2023 Revised:
+The Ca bot School Dis etrict (District) and (Teacher) enter into the following contract addend lum: 1) Teacher has agreed to teach a class on reed to teach a class on instead of a preparatory period from through; 2) District agrees t o pay Teacher for the loss of Teacher's preparatory period in the amount of 3) ; District agrees to pay Teacher for those students who enroll and attend Teacher's class that are in excess of the Standard's maximum daily number of students at the per student per day amount of .
+4) District agrees to pay teacher as a lump sum to be paid as part of the Teacher's final check of the semester.
+5) This addendum between District and Teacher is in addition to and separate from any other 6) contract between District and Teacher; andDistrict and Teacher agree that this contract shall be effective for the current semester and that future semesters shall require District and Teacher to enter into a new contract.
+T1 Datas reacne er's Signature: Date: Superii ntendent's Sign ature: Date: Board 1 President's Sig nature: Date: Legal I References: A.C.A. § 6-17-114 A.C.A. § 6-17-812 DESE Rules Governing C lass Size and Teaching Load dopted: June 2 evised: 0, 2023